Stockton's mayor wants to give residents $500 a month, no strings attached

 In its purest form, every American would receive a basic income, which some estimates peg at about $10,000 per year.
 In the aggregate, that would add trillions to the budget annually.

-Policymakers could lighten the burden by scrapping the rest of the U.S.'s targeted anti-poverty programs, like the Supplemental Nutrition Assistance Program (known as food stamps) and Medicare.
+Policymakers could lighten the burden by scrapping the rest of the U.S.'s targeted anti-poverty programs, like the Supplemental Nutrition Assistance Program (known as food stamps) and Medicaid

 Related: Global unemployment to hit 200 million as wages stagnate